-CAN has committed over $25 million to funding research and has started the Autism Genetic Resource Exchange (AGRE).
+CAN have committed over $25 million to funding research and has started the Autism Genetic Resource Exchange (AGRE).
 AGRE is an open gene bank with a large collection of cells and DNA samples gathered from some families with more than one autistic child (sound like Spark anyone?).
 The research program includes five initiatives that they believe will have the most effective treatment for autistic individuals.
-CAN donated $10 million to help start Autism Speaks .
+CAN donate $10 million to help start Autism Speaks.
 In 2007, Autism Speaks merged with CAN.

 These initiatives were :